 Today, online reviews are more important than ever.
 A recent Trustpilot study found that up to 90 percent of people now read reviews before making a buying decision.

-Many dedicated review websites now exist, including Trustpilot, Yelp, and BBB – better known as the Better Business Bureau.
+Many dedicated review websites now exist, including Trustpilot, Google, and BBB – better known as the Better Business Bureau.
 All these online reviews can heavily impact your reputation score.

 However, by far the biggest and most widely accessed review website isn’t actually a review website at all — It’s Google itself.